 If you’re young and don’t need a large benefit amount, the premium can be as low as $10 a month.
 But older applicants who want far more coverage can pay 10 times that amount or more.

 Fortunately, you don't have to rely on broad estimates.
-Simply take a minute to check your rates with a free critical illness insurance quote online.
+Simply take a minute to check your critical illness insurance rates for free online.

 If you purchase an underwritten plan, you will pay more in premium if you use tobacco and/or if you have a history of health issues.
 Premiums also higher the older you are at application.